Providing lifesaving technologies to cardiac surgery teams around the world

-(Notice) The regulatory approval status and availability of these products differs by country and region.
+Note: The regulatory approval status and availability of these products differ by country or region.

 Terumo offers devices that circulate blood in place of the heart and lungs during cardiovascular surgery in which the heart is stopped (“on pump” surgery).

 During open-heart surgery, the heart-lung machine temporarily takes over the pumping function of the heart.